oblivioncth/Qx/lib/core/doc/general/properties.md

 ### Other:

- - Only one property class.
-	 - Qx::Property.
-Meaning no need for the QBindable interface (and the complication that comes with it, like whether or not an instance is "read-only" due to being created from a const property), though this is also a disadvantage as noted below.
  - More idiomatic const correctness.
 	 - Due to implementation constraints, some methods on some Qt property classes that are "read" in nature (i.e. do not modify principle data) are non-const, making accessing them in non-const contexts impossible, even though you're not writing to the value in any way.
  - Use of `[[nodiscard]]` for callback handles to catch subtle bugs in which a callback would be immediately unregistered due to the handle being discarded